-We have a strong focus on helping people stay anonymous, or at least increasing their online privacy.
+We have a strong focus on helping people stay anonymous or (at least) increasing their online privacy.
 The primary tool for this will always be a reliable VPN provider.
 The additional step that you can take is choosing the best anonymous browser.

-While it is not recommended that you use even the best anonymous browser available as a sole online privacy tool, it will help you.
+While it is not recommended that you use even the best anonymous browser available as your sole online privacy tool, it will still help you.
 There is no one magical solution to online privacy.
 You need a comprehensive set of tools.
 A secure and private browser, along with a VPN, is a very good start.

 The best anonymous browser

 Comodo Dragon browser

 Comodo has been supplying a wide variety of online security tools for many years.
 Its Comodo Dragon browser is just another component to a complete plan that the company can provide to you.
 Comodo was sure to create something truly useful when it built this browser with features such as:

 - Domain validation technology which identifies and separates poor SSL certificates.
 This forms the backbone of all good online privacy.

 - A built-in ad tracking blocker, similar to Ghostery and Adblock Plus.
 The difference is that it’s right there in the browser, and you do not have to download an additional extension.